 The following compliance monitoring activities are conducted in accordance with the NERC Rules of Procedure Appendix 4C of the CMEP.
 Each year, NERC publishes a consolidated Implementation Plan, which communicates the specific CMEP activities for the year for the Electric Reliability Organization (ERO) enterprise.

 For certain Critical Infrastructure Protection (CIP) requirements, a Registered Entity may request a Technical Feasibility Exception (TFE) where strict compliance with the requirement cannot be achieved.

 MRO relies on the engagement and active participation of industry experts in performing its work.
-The MRO Compliance Committee and MRO Performance and Risk Oversight Subcommittee are both stakeholder-led committees that support work related to Compliance Monitoring.
+The MRO CMEP Advisory Council is a stakeholder-led council that supports work related to Compliance Monitoring.